n0rmen/PorschePCMStuff/README.md

 Bytes 188-199 = 01 00 00 00 03 00 00 00 FF 00 00 00 (file magic?)

 # MKXFS Utility (Rebuild ifs-root)
 MKXFS is used to re-build the root filesystem after unpacking and modification.
 The included attributes file (mkifs-attributes.txt) can be used with MKXFS to create a working ifs image.
+MKXFS is part of the QNX SDP or OpenQNX, but a pre-compiled binary is provided here for convenience.

 The IFS image can then be loaded onto an SD card and flashed back onto your MIB2 with the following commands: flashunlock